jdetychey/wETHer_vineyard/README.md

 # wETHER

-A project to put weather insurance and environmental prediction markets on the Ethereum blockchain.
+A project to put a "fair" weather insurance and environmental prediction markets on the Ethereum blockchain.
 Here is the math rational behind the parameters of the contract

 ## The Situation of the crop grower